AckerlyXu/heima/includes/virtual-machines-common-classic-connect-vms.md

 ## Connect VMs in a virtual network
 To connect virtual machines in a virtual network:

-1. Create the virtual network in the [Azure portal preview](../articles/virtual-network/virtual-networks-create-vnet-classic-pportal.md).
+1. Create the virtual network in the [Azure Portal](../articles/virtual-network/virtual-networks-create-vnet-classic-pportal.md).
 2. Create the set of cloud services for your deployment to reflect your design for availability sets and load balancing.
 In the Azure Classic Management Portal, click **New > Compute > Cloud Service > Custom Create** for each cloud service.
 3. To create each new virtual machine, click **New > Compute > Virtual Machine > From Gallery**.
 Choose the correct cloud service and virtual network for the VM.
 If the cloud service is already joined to a virtual network, its name will already be selected for you.